 The Institute for Professional Leadership helps students develop their leadership skills and professional values through interdisciplinary programming beyond a strictly legal context.
 The institute hosts courses and practicums in public service and leadership and develops extracurricular programming in leadership and professional development, including collaboration with the college’s Bettye B. Lewis Career Center.
 Learn more.

 Lawyers are professional writers.
 Whether it be a letter, a motion, a brief, a complaint, a contract, or any of the other multiple documents attorneys are frequently asked to prepare, lawyers spend much of their professional career writing.
 A lawyer who cannot write effectively is greatly handicapped in his or her ability to represent clients.
-Through the Legal Writing Program—ranked 23rd among all law schools in the nation—the college takes seriously its role in training students to become effective legal writers.
+Through the Legal Writing Program the college takes seriously its role in training students to become effective legal writers.
 Learn more.

 Through this student-driven pro bono program, as well as funding opportunities for students who engage in public interest work, the college is committed to expanding opportunities in public service.
 This dedication is manifested in UT Pro Bono’s active student involvement, faculty support, and a staff position dedicated to addressing access-to-justice issues.
 Learn more.